Help01/actorswiki/Actor.md

 ### How Actor Works ###

  * Actor checks if the scene initialized from the Starter class.
-If not it holds Enable and Setup methods until initialization; this helps to be sure that Starter class initialize all Processing scripts first.
+If not it holds Enable and Setup methods until initialization; this helps to be sure that Starter class initialize all Processing and Framework scene related scripts first.
 * Actor creates a new entity and add ```ComponentObject``` to it.
 * Setup method is triggered.
 All custom stuff and components developer wish to add goes to the Setup method.
 * When an Actor enabled, Deploy method is triggered.
 The entity goes to all entity groups that are interested in this particular entity.